This is not a “blog”, per se.

 I’ve been semi-professionally overthinking pop culture since the first time my elementary school teachers called me “too much” and I thought, “Actually, that sounds right.”

-A former gifted child now suffering from praise-based motivation brain damage, I have live-tweeted a public meltdown that caused a support group to collapse by equating generational trauma to the disbanding of My Chemical Romance.
+Known primarily for live-tweeting a public meltdown that caused a support group to disband by equating generational trauma to the disbanding of My Chemical Romance, being